OsmosysSoftware/dev-standards/coding-standards/RegEx.md

-# Standard regular expressions to be used across the technologies
+# Standard regular expressions to be used for form validations across the technologies

+> **Note:** The following examples demonstrate the use of regular expressions for form validation.
+However, it is recommended **not to use the pattern and required attributes in HTML** for defining these validations, as different browsers may show inconsistent error messages.
+Instead, use JavaScript to define the regular expressions and perform the validations programmatically.

 1. **Phone number without country code**:
    - Regex: `^\d{6,14}$`